 In other words?

 There’s no hard and fast rule when it comes to visas.
-And if you don’t know whether you need a visa to enter a country — and if so, which one to get — you could find yourself turned away at the border, panicking to figure out what to do next.
-(This gets even harder if you’re traveling with someone from a country different than your own because your visa rules might be different.)
+If you don’t have the proper visa to enter a country, you could find yourself turned away at the border.
+(This gets harder if you’re traveling with someone from a country different than your own as their rules are different.)

 Before you ever book a plane ticket or Airbnb, always research visa requirements.